- First filtering

 Simply submit the proposal.

-Some time after submission the Overseers will check your proposal again and, assuming that the foregoing steps have been followed carefully, all should be well and they will sign the proposal to signify formal acceptance.
+Shortly after submission the Overseers will check your proposal again and, assuming that the foregoing steps have been followed carefully, all should be well and they will sign the proposal to signify formal acceptance.
 If the proposal is not acceptable you will be summoned for an interview.